-During her performances cameras are generally prohibited, with few exceptions.
-The experience is documented (when and however possible) through hidden cameras, texts (written afterward by participants), and sound.
-If you are interested in the private archives, please email the address below.
+During her performances cameras are generally prohibited, with a few exceptions (depending on the site and public nature of the context).
+The experience is documented (when and however possible) through hidden cameras, texts (written afterward by audience/participants), and sound.
+Therefore image quality and scope varies, as priority is given to protect (as much as possible) the immersive purity of the viewer's lived experience.
+Because the work deals with the "unknown" and anticipation as a political material, public documents are generally limited.
+If you are interested in the private archives, please email Euna at the address below.

 If you would like to join the mailing list, please subscribe HERE